Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/Aqua.md

 ## Pipeline report

 You can see the report on the Pipeline result on Azure DevOps.
+Go to the Aqua Scanner Report.

 ![Pipeline report](images/pipeline-report.png)